ondraslim/HUGs/README.md

     Computed: true | false
 ```

-The `Kind` specifies the type of DDD object.
-The `Kind` affects the structure of the generated code and the inherited class.
-The generated class name is specified by the `Name`, and the class properties can be specified as a list in `Properties`.
-The property requires its `Name` and `Type`.
-The type supports nullability `?` and `Computed` properties.
+The `Kind` specifies the type of DDD object and it affects the structure of the generated code.
+The `Name` specifies a name for the generated class and `Properties` shall contain a list of the class properties.
+A property requires its `Name` and `Type`.
+The type supports nullability (`?`), arrays `[]`,  and `Computed` properties.

 > NOTE: The computed properties are not initialized in a constructor.
 For this purpose, an `OnInitialized()` method is added.
-The model class and this method are both `partial` to add an initialization to the `Computed` properties or maybe to add a validation.
+The generated class and this method are both `partial` for easy extension of the class, e.g. to add an initialization if the `Computed` properties or to add a validation.

 DDD **Enumeration** requires the following structure: